earthtoolsmaker/website/content/projects/early_forest_fire_detection.md

 ## Context

-Pyronear presents a comprehensive fire risk management solution.
-At its core, Pyronear integrates an advanced early wildfire detection algorithm, seamlessly executed on a compact microcomputer.
-This system is strategically complemented by a network of high-resolution cameras strategically positioned atop elevated vantage points, offering panoramic views of forested areas.
-Together, these components form a robust and proactive approach to wildfire prevention and management.
+Pyronear offers a holistic solution for managing fire risks.
+Central to its capabilities is an innovative early wildfire detection algorithm, seamlessly operated on a compact microcomputer.
+This core system is augmented by a network of high-resolution cameras strategically positioned at elevated vantage points, providing panoramic coverage of forested regions.
+Together, these components form a resilient and proactive strategy for wildfire prevention and management.

 > Our detectors communicate fire alerts to a database that is connected
 > to a supervision platform for the fire department.